Who am I?

 I was born on the most beautiful island in the world, Australia, but have not lived there for many years.
 I practice my yoga wherever I wander, on a beach, up a mountain, by a lake, in a hotel room, on a rooftop in any country at any time.
 The world has become my yoga studio.
 And my meditation seat.

-I meditate, and have practiced for 20 years, but sometimes I am not always peaceful for it.
+I meditate, and have practiced for 20 years, sometimes not always peaceful for it.
 I have explored many different styles of meditation, to keep me on my path, and I do think it has helped me become a much better person, not to mention lots wiser.
 But, I do wonder if all of life’s answers are always revealed there.
 I think you have to get out and do other stuff, like practice asanas, walk or ride a bike.

 I like wine, but only drink if it doesn’t get in the road of my meditation and yoga practice.
 This means I don’t really drink much at all.
 I don’t miss it.
 There’s a party inside all of us, you just have to buy the ticket, folks!!